 13. Lots of information about our products and accomplishments on our website and YouTube channel.
 We also directly engage people and answer questions on the popular VAF forum

 14. Innovation.
-We've introduced over 100 new hardware and software improvements and features since 2015 with more in process now
+We've introduced over 120 new hardware and software improvements and features since 2015 with more new features on the EM-6

 15. We actively encourage feedback from customers to help improve our products and guide the development and features of future products.
 If you have issues, we want to hear about them and solve them